uma-dev/GCP-course/notes.md

 - You can share an image across projects.
 - **Hardening** an image is the proccess of creating an image from a vm-instance that meets the security requirements of an enterprise.
 - It is preferred to use a custom image rather than startup scripts.
+- For vCPUs/ memory changes, a VM instance has to be stopped.
+- A good practice is use labels to organize VMs.
+  - Default metrics: CPU, Network and Disk Throughput.
+  - Cloud agent: Memory Utilization and Disk space.

 ## Cost
 - In GCP you are billed per second.